 Is it grilling weather?
 Try this smoked chicken recipe!
 They’re just as juicy as these sheet pan chicken thighs, but with plenty of BBQ sauce and smoky heat.

-- Chicken Thighs – I like to go with thighs for baking because of the juiciness it adds to the meat.
+- Chicken Thighs – I like to go with thighs for Italian baked chicken because of the juiciness it adds to the meat.

 Ultimately, though, most cuts will work just fine.
 Keep an eye on the veggies and the internal temperature of the meat so that nothing overcooks.